zacoppotamus/ElgarsCodingOrchestra/README.md

 + **document** _(optional)_ - Specifies one document, JSON encoded, to insert into the dataset.
 + **documents** _(optional)_ - Specifies an array of documents, JSON encoded, to insert into the dataset.

+Here is an example insertion request for a single document:

 ```php
 $url = "http://api.spe.sneeza.me/insert";